ghc/ghc/docs/users_guide/using-optimisation.rst

     sub-demand* that says "Called at most once, where the result is used according to ``L``".
-The expression ``f `seq` f 1`` puts ``f`` under demand ``SC1(L)`` and serves as an example where the upper bound on evaluation cardinality doesn't conincide with that of the call cardinality.
+The expression ``f `seq` f 1`` puts ``f`` under demand ``SC1(L)`` and serves as an example where the upper bound on evaluation cardinality doesn't coincide with that of the call cardinality.

     Cardinality is always relative to the enclosing call cardinality, so ``g 1 2 + g 3 4`` puts ``g`` under demand ``SCS(C1(L))``, which says